In the course of a career, many of us will work with inspiring leaders, great motivators and wonderful mentors.

-While the scenario of the bad boss has underpinned the success of mockumentaries like the BBC’s The Office, the reality is that faced with a competitive labour market, many businesses promote staff to levels that far exceed their ability.
-So a poor leader is certainly not only limited to fictional comedies with scary bosses.
+While the scenario of the bad boss has underpinned the success of mockumentaries like the BBC’s The Office, the reality is that faced with a competitive labour market, some businesses promote staff to levels that far exceed their ability.

 Are you a bad boss?

-As you climb the career ranks, it is worth recognising the warning signs of a bad boss.
+As you climb the career ranks, it is worth recognising the warning signs of a bad boss, particularly as your staff become acutely aware.
 When incompetence and insufferable leadership styles outweighs skill and leadership, a promotion to management can be a very hollow achievement.